NetsharpDEV/netsharpdev.github.io/_posts/2020-09-10-azure-solutions-developer-serverless-infrastructure.md

 ## Use-case

 I explained to you three options Azure provides us with.
-But I haven't presented yet how to decide on what I need in specific business case.
+But I haven't presented yet how to decide on what we need in specific business case.
 I will try to describe some situiations and assign potential solution with explanation to it.

+### Ordering system

+Let's say we want to create application for processing orders in furniture shop.
+Main business goal is to fill order request, send it to excel file within company drive and notify specified group of people responsible for orders about new order.

+As we can see this is quite simple flow and doesn't require anything custom.
+Moreover, it may change frequently if company decides to store orders somewhere else than excel.
+It is possible that in some time they would like to extend or change email notifications to sms.

+Next simple question we ask - do we have money or do we need IT team for that?
+I would say that it is nice to have someone fluent with Microsoft tools, but it doesn't have to be developer since we are not going to implement anything custom.

+In this application I would definately recommend to use Microsoft Power Automate.

+However, this is not always that clear.
+For example, if we have any complicated validation of input or data is processed in some unique way before saving it to database/excel sheet, then we should consider using Azure Functions, or hybrid flow where Logic Apps invoke function as a step in the process.

+For more complicated operations, time consuming there are Durable Functions.
+I will write about them in the other articles.

 # Summary